 So, how do you handle something as seemingly elusive as project risk management?
 You make a risk management plan.
 It’s all about the process.
 Turn disadvantages into an advantage by following these six steps.

 Identify the Risk

-Look both forward and backwards.
-That is, imagine the project in progress.
+One way is brainstorming with your team, colleagues or stakeholders.
+Find the individuals with relevant experience and set up interviews so you can gather the information you’ll need to both identify and resolve the risks.
 Think of the many things that can go wrong.
 Note them.
 Do the same with historical data on past projects.
-Now your list of potential risk has grown.
+Now your list of potential risks has grown.

-When trying to minimize risk it’s good to trust your intuition.
+Make sure the risks are rooted in the cause of a problem.
+Basically, drill down to the root cause to see if the risk is one that will have the kind of impact on your project that needs identifying.
+When trying to minimize risk, it’s good to trust your intuition.
 This can point you to unlikely scenarios that you just assume couldn’t happen.
-Remember, don’t be overconfident.
-Use process to weed out risks from non-risks.
+Use a risk breakdown structure process to weed out risks from non-risks.

 Analyze the Risk